Lightning Fast COVID-19 Response at Providence Saint John’s Health Center

 An antiviral and an anti-inflammatory therapy against COVID-19, and convalescent plasma are currently in clinical trials at Providence Saint John’s Health Center in Santa Monica, CA.

 Responding to a Global Pandemic

-Dr. Steven O’Day, Executive Director of the John Wayne Cancer Institute and Director of Providence Los Angeles Regional Research, immediately recognized the significance of the COVID-19 pandemic and quickly extended the scope of his world-class cancer research team to incorporate top clinicians, scientists and non-cancer researchers to help combat the rapidly evolving crisis.
+Dr. Steven O’Day, Executive Director of the Saint John’s Cancer Institute and Director of Providence Los Angeles Regional Research, immediately recognized the significance of the COVID-19 pandemic and quickly extended the scope of his world-class cancer research team to incorporate top clinicians, scientists and non-cancer researchers to help combat the rapidly evolving crisis.